Behind the Scenes: An Insider’s Look at What Yoga Teacher Training Is Really Like

 Seriously.
 I’m not joking.
-It’s hard freaking work.
+It’s hard work.
 It’s like going to university.
-If you rock up to your teacher training thinking it’s going to be a walk in the park (cough, like I did), you’re in for a rude awakening.
+If you rock up to your teacher training thinking it’s going to be a walk in the park (umm, like I did), you’re in for a rude awakening.

-There will be more homework than you thought!
-It will be coming out of your ears.
+There will be more homework than you thought.
+Homework will be coming out of your ears.
 There will be subjects that scramble your brain, like anatomy!
 There will be long, long, long hours of hard, hard, hard work!

 I don’t say this to scare you off unless you like the easy route, and in that case, I hope I did scare you off.

 As a qualified Yoga teacher, you will be responsible for the health and well-being of hundreds of people over your teaching career.
 And like it or not, students always put their yoga teachers on a pedestal because they think they are morally, physically, and emotionally superior to them.

 Next, let’s discuss overcoming embarrassing incidents and thriving as a flawed Yoga teacher.

 Overcoming Embarrassing Incidents and Thriving as a Flawed Yoga Teacher